UKCloud/openshift-v4/upi/vsphere/stage1/README.md

-# Stage 1 manual deployment gyude
+# Stage 1 manual deployment guide

 Ensure that the NSX Logical Switch and the Edge LB/DHCP pools don't already exist